ajan890/Notes/SOCIOL 1/Week 3.md

   * These refer to demonstrations designed to 'disrupt normal procedures,' i.e., defy expectations of cooperative, accommodative sense-making work
   * Without fail, these experiments led to 'righteous hostility' on behalf of the offended
   * E.g., Conversation clarification experiment
-  * "Students were instructed to
-    * [FILL]
     > S: "How are you?<br>
     > E: "How am I in regard to what?
 My health, my finances, my school work, my peace of mind, my...?<br>
     > S: (red in the face and suddenly out of control): Look!
 I was just trying to be polite.
 Frankly, I don't give a damn how you are.<br>
-    * "If someone said, 'Have a nive day,' the student was to respond, 'Nice in what sense, exactly?'
+    * "If someone said, 'Have a nice day,' the student was to respond, 'Nice in what sense, exactly?'
 'Which part of the day do you mean?'"
 (Giddens et al. 2020:149).
 * 'Boarder (or stranger) experiment'
   * Students were instructed to interact with their family members as if they were boarders and not intimates
   * "They were instructed to conduct themselves in a... polite fashion... to avoid getting personal, to use only formal address."